BrowserBox/BrowserBox/README.md

 **Pre-requisites: Windows with Google chrome already instaled.**

-If you're on Git Bash (or Cygwin, or Mingw) you might have trouble using `npm i -g remoteview`.
+If you're on Git Bash (or Cygwin, or Mingw) you might have trouble using `npm i -g remoteview@latest`.

 Make sure you configure npm